Updated 2021 – How To Charge For A Balloon Design as balloon decorations move from inside banquet halls to balloon yard art.

 I see individuals asking balloon groups, “How to charge for a balloon design?” or “How much do you charge for a centerpiece?”
 Like most balloon artists, I look at what the market is charging, and then, based on what is involved, I create a price.
 Yes, I make a price.
 A unique price for a one of a kind centerpiece that has no comparisons and can be any price I set.
 That is the advantage of creating unique centerpieces.
 I am not a shop with employees, my overhead is minimal, I do not work on a standard mark up, so this gives me full control over price.

-I calculate in the cost of material, then guesstimate how much time it will take, and then look at what the market is charging, and then I develop my own price.
+I calculate the cost of material, then guesstimate how much time it will take, and then look at what the market is charging, and then I develop my price.
 If the design is complicated, I may have to look at a small fee for research and development.

 I once had a restaurant owner ask if I charged more on holidays.
-I was baffled by the question at first, then it hit me.
+I was baffled by the question at first; then it hit me.
 There are only so many people who have the skills to do what I do.
-There are hundreds of banquet halls, florists, and bakeries, but there are few skilled balloons artists in any area.
+There are hundreds of banquet halls, florists, and bakeries, but few skilled balloons artists exist in any area.
 If the client really wants it, they will pay the price.
 If they do not, they will find something else to spend their money on.